 I know you’ve heard behind every great man is a phenomenal woman; it may be cliché, but factual.
 Derek Luke understands that saying so well.
 I got to know the actor quite a bit during our conversation.
 The best part was that I learned, never to leave out ‘Sophia’.
 He confesses, there would be none of this if it wasn’t for his loving backbone and the woman behind every mission, Mrs. Sophia Luke herself.
-In the end he thanked me for acknowledging his wife.
+In the end, he thanked me for acknowledging his wife.
 My response was, ‘How could I not?’
 It was fulfilling to hear a man speak so openly and highly of his rib, his wife.

 Derek and his lady, married since 1998, just celebrated another year of blissful giving back in his hometown of Jersey City.
 They brought great joy to the community with their second annual Derek & Sophia Luke Day: Love and Unity in the Community.
 The event was held a week ago on September 1st.
 It was an outdoor celebration with games, music, food, a petting zoo, bouncy houses, and more.
 Wrapping up the end of the summer into the school year; the Luke’s brought the vacation to the neighborhood.
 It was filled with love and devotion to education and empowerment.
-Alongside educators, they intentionally planned each activity with impact for adults and children.
+Alongside educators, they intentionally planned each activity with an impact on adults and children.
 It was a day for the books.

 You’d never imagine, he’s as introverted as he truly is, not to mention humble and spiritual.
 You may know Derek Luke from his notable roles in, Antwone Fisher, Friday Night Lights, Biker Boys, The Americans, and most recently the last two seasons of Netflix’s 13 Reasons Why.
 In October, Derek will be starring in the second season of USA’s series take on the massive franchise hit, The Purge.
 An amazing talent he is and that’s what we see, but an even more amazing man he is.